CrowdStrike/gcp-cf-remediation/README.md

 4. Save this file locally in case you need it again.
 5. Copy it to the recovery machine.

-## Recovery Machine

-> [!WARNING]
-> A recovery machine must be created in the project, region, and zone that impacted instances are in.

-The following are the requirements for the recovery machine:

-- Must be a Windows machine.
-  - We tested with `windows-server-2019-dc-v20240711`, but any current Windows instance should work.
-- This instance must have a **single drive** attached.
-- Must be able to download/install files from the internet.
+### Python Installation

+A modern version of Python must be installed.

+> This script was tested with 3.12.4.

-## Example Python Installation
+#### Example Python Installation

-Run the follwing in PowerShell as administrator:
+Run the following in PowerShell as administrator:

 ```PowerShell
 $file = "https://www.python.org/ftp/python/3.12.4/python-3.12.4-amd64.exe"